-Wix has positioned itself as the web design platform for the small business owner.
+Wix has positioned itself as the web design platform for small business owners.
 Their platform has a lot of informational blogs and step-by-step common language tutorials.
-Many of the videos are 3-minutes or less, so you don’t feel overwhelmed by information.
+Many videos are 3-minutes or less, so you don’t feel overwhelmed by information.

-One bonus that Wix included in their premium packages is access to their e-mail marketing feature.
-This feature could save you money and time if you were looking to set up an account with Mailchimp or Convertkit.
+Wix included one bonus in their premium packages: access to their e-mail marketing feature.
+This feature could save you money and time if you want to set up an account with Mailchimp or Convertkit.
 Wix allows you to save time by including social media and e-mail marketing in one place.

 Drag and Drop Interface

-Wix’s drag-and-drop interface makes it easier than ever to make the website you always wanted.
+Wix’s drag-and-drop interface makes it easier to make the website you always wanted.
 If you do not use a template precisely as it’s constructed, it’s easy to make the changes you’d like to see.
-Just simply click on an image, shape, or textbox and drag it where you want it.
-My one note on this is- depending on-page edits, the content may not appear correctly on mobile devices, so sure to double-check.
+Simply click on an image, shape, or textbox and drag it where you want it.
+My one note on this is that depending on-page edits; the content may not appear correctly on mobile devices, so double-check.

 Search Engine Optimization Walk Through

 It’s essential that your website looks good and ranks well on search engines like Google and Bing.
-Wix has a comprehensive SEO walk through that ensures your business will look good in search results.
+Wix’s comprehensive SEO walkthrough ensures your business will look good in search results.
 It takes roughly six months for search engines to index a new website.
-Wix’s helps you put content where it needs to be, so once indexed, it has a higher chance of appearing on the first, second, or third page of search results.
+Wix helps you put content where it needs to be, so once indexed, it has a higher chance of appearing on the first, second, or third page of search results.

 <a href=” tel:1518451004″>Call us today</a>.

-Similarly, Wix allows you to easily create anchor links, which will enable you to jump to specific sections on the same page or other pages.
-I find this feature is especially helpful for single page websites and restaurants.
-Users can quickly navigate to different parts of the menu within a matter of moments.
+Similarly, Wix allows you to easily create anchor links and jump to specific sections on the same page or other pages.
+I find this feature especially helpful for single-page websites and restaurants.
+Users can quickly navigate to different menu parts within a matter of moments.